hyperledger/identus-edge-agent-sdk-ts/docs/Castor.md

 );
 ```

-> **Note**: This function is similar to the `verifySignature` function in the Apollo module, but it facilitates parsing the DID and extracting the right public key.
+> **Note:** This function is similar to the `verifySignature` function in the Apollo module, but it facilitates parsing the DID and extracting the right public key.